lilipach/Data-Mining-Final-Project/README.md

 # Data-Mining-Final-Project

 This project works through the basics of data mining a working through raw data for analysis.
-This particular project utilizes python's sklearn and pandas to prep data, analize and make predictions.
+This particular project utilizes python's sklearn and pandas to prep data, analyze and make predictions.

 # project results